tim-schilling/debug-tutorial/docs/lab2.md

 To reproduce:
 1. Browse to the [analytics page](http://127.0.0.1:8000/analytics/).
-1. It doesn't work.
+2. It doesn't work.

 ### Facts

 Let's consider what we know:

-- The page is rendering correctly but the data may be wrong.
+- The page is rendered correctly, but the data may be wrong.
 - It's unknown if this was ever working correctly, but it certainly is wrong now.